Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You may move through the tiles of hostile creatures.

 ### Deft
-When you take the Dash minor action, attacks of opportunity against you have disadvantage until the end of this turn.
+Whenever you take the Dash minor action, attacks of opportunity against you have disadvantage until the end of the current turn.

 ### Demure
 Whenever you hit a creature with an attack, they cannot make attacks of opportunity against you until the start of your next turn.